trybula/RpiPythonCDPlayer/README.md

 ...<br>

 ## Dependencies
 ⚠ I'm sure that this list is not full and not in correct order.
-Its also for pip and apt
 <ul>
   <li>Pip</li>
     <ul>